dwinchell/ref-app-lolcode/README.md

 LOLCODE Reference App
 -----------------------

-A contrived example of a program using an obscure language.
+A contrived example of a program that uses an obscure language.

 ## Building
 ```